F5Networks/f5-ci-docs/docs/cloudfoundry/cf-per-route-virtuals.rst

 #. `Create a Service instance`_ for your users.

-   .. tip:: Provide a Plan name that matches a Plan defined in your Application Manifest.
+   .. tip:: The plan name you provide here -- "sbtest" in the example below -- must match the name of a plan defined in your :code:`cf-bigip-ctlr` Application Manifest.

    .. code-block:: console